cassiemusolf/Track-Suggester/readme.md

 ## Known Bugs

-_{If the user takes the quiz more than once without pressing the reset button or reloading the page, the previous result won't disappear.}_
+_If the user takes the quiz more than once without pressing the reset button or reloading the page, the previous result won't disappear._

 ## Support and contact details

-_{If you run into any issues, feel free to contact me by email at cassiemusolf@gmail.com.}_
+_If you run into any issues, feel free to contact me by email at cassiemusolf@gmail.com._

 ## Technologies Used